 Dr. Frank Ackerman

 Dr. Ackerman is expert in the economics of climate change and energy, cost-benefit analysis and regulations, the economic and environmental impacts of global trade liberalization, and economic theory and methods.
 At Synapse, he has studied the employment benefits of clean energy scenarios, analyzed water-energy dependencies and related problems facing the U.S. electricity industry, examined impacts of energy policies on Native American communities, and critiqued a number of flawed economic studies related to clean energy and the environment.
-He is now leading a World Bank project to improve the reporting and forecasting of renewable energy use in Morocco.
+He led a World Bank project to improve the reporting and forecasting of renewable energy use in Morocco.
 He has filed expert testimony on the economics of power plant investments and alternative options in Kentucky, New York, and Indiana.

 Prior to joining Synapse, Dr. Ackerman was the senior economist and director of the Stockholm Environment Institute’s Climate Economics Group, where he led a team of researchers focused on climate change and energy economics.
 He also served as the director of the Research and Policy Program at Tufts University’s Global Development and Environment Institute, worked as a senior economist for the Tellus Institute, and has taught economics at the Massachusetts Institute of Technology, Tufts University, and the University of Massachusetts.